-UTI Philosophy
+UTI's Philosophy

-Universal Technical Institute, Inc. (UTI) and Universal Technical Institute (Universal Technical Institute) are dedicated to providing students with the technical education needed to begin successful careers as entry-level technicians in the automotive, diesel, industrial, motorsports and collision-repair fields.
+Universal Technical Institute, Inc., (UTI) is dedicated to providing students with the technical education needed to begin successful careers as entry-level technicians in the automotive, diesel, industrial, skilled trade, and collision-repair fields.
 We provide a positive learning environment that encourages students to successfully complete their training programs and apply their knowledge and skills in technician careers.
-UTI's and Universal Technical Institute's balance of theory, diagnosis, demonstrations and practical lab work consistently develops graduates who are accepted throughout the industry and recognized as potential leaders in their field.
+UTI's balance of theory, diagnosis, demonstrations and practical lab work consistently develops graduates who are accepted throughout the industry and recognized as potential leaders in their field.